nikitavoloboev/data/music/music-plays.md

 ## Soundcloud
 I also often like to explore the rich library of music on SoundCloud.
 I share all the music I liked on [my profile](https://soundcloud.com/nikitavoloboev).

-And here are some playlists I like from there :
+And here are some playlists I like from there:
 - [Soo good](https://soundcloud.com/nikitavoloboev/sets/soo-good)

 ## Youtube